hamishwillee/multidocsify_test/docs/qgc_gov_user_guide.md

 ### Flight Path & Orientation (Map)

-The map shows you where the vehicle is, where it has come from (the vehicle home location), where it has flown (in red), and where it is going (below is a “goto” destination, but this would be a mission path if a mission was loaded).
+The map shows you where the vehicle is, where it has come from (the vehicle home location), where it has flown (in red), and where it is going (below is a "goto" destination, but this would be a mission path if a mission was loaded).
 It also shows which direction the vehicle is facing (which may differ from the direction it is travelling).

 ![](images/image150.png)